idanok/development-platforms-ca/README.md

 - Configuring Supabase correctly the first time

 ## Custom API vs Supabase
-- Using Supabase saved a lot of setup time compared to building a custom API.
+- Using Supabase saved a lot of setup time compared to building a custom API
-- A custom API offers more control, but Supabase is ideal for rapid development and learning how modern platform-as-a-service solutions work.
+- A custom API offers more control, but Supabase is ideal for rapid development and learning how modern platform-as-a-service solutions work

 # Known Limitations
 - No article editing or deletion
 - No user profile page
-- Tailwind is loaded via CDN (not production optimized)
+- Tailwind is loaded via CDN
 - No pagination on the article list

 # Repository